Cooper raises $2M to build a professional network centered on introductions – TechCrunch

 Gaal (who co-founded the company with CTO Emiel van Liere) described Cooper as “a private professional network that’s not about how many connections do I have, it’s about bringing the people that you already trust into a circle.”

 That’s in contrast with existing professional networking sites, which are most useful as “directories” of online résumés, and usually emphasize the quantity of connections, rather than the quality.
-(I’ll admit that on LinkedIn, I’m connected to a bunch of people who I barely know at all.)
+(I’ll admit that on LinkedIn, I’m connected to a bunch of people I barely know.)

 So Cooper tries to take the opposite approach, limiting users’ connections to people they really know.
 To do this, it can pull data from a user’s online calendar, and it also provides them with a personal invite code that they can share with their professional contacts.